Understanding share index investing and index composition

 An index is simply a reflection of the largest part of the investment opportunity in any market and can also serve as a useful measure of performance.
 However, even though an index can be used for performance comparison purposes, an investment manager's performance should not be assessed against an index on a short-term basis.
 This could very easily lead to investment decisions driven by short-term performance targets rather than genuinely investing for long-term returns.

-Greece provides an interesting case study as an index constituent country.
+Greece provides an interesting custom paper writing as an index constituent country.
 In 2001, Greece was elevated to developed market status (inclusion in MSCI2 World Index) after its entry to the European Union.
 However, after the European banking crisis, Greece was once again relegated to emerging market status.
 And in the current state of Europe, could Greece be further relegated to frontier market status?

 China is at the opposite of this spectrum – domestic-listed Chinese equities (A-Shares) are still not represented in MSCI’s main regional and global indices.
 At some point, A-Shares will be included in these indices, which has the potential to create enormous inflows of money from international investors who do follow indices.
 We see this as a potentially significant catalyst for that particular market.